jadakai/Kickstarter_Analysis/README.md

 ### Theater Outcomes by Launch Date

 * Based off of the outcomes in relation to when a campaign was launched the data shows that the months of May and June had the highest number of successful campaigns compared to other months.
+For most months of the year there were more successful campaigns than failed ones.

+### Summary of limitations

+* There is not enough data given to get a really good analysis on what could potential increase Louise's success for her campaign.
+For example, when did she launch her campaign?
+We should also look closer at the plays that had a similar goal to hers and see when those plays launched their compaigns.
+A line chart could be created to represent only campaigns with a goal of $12,000 - $15,000 and when they launched.
+Those plays possibly have different launch months where they were the most succesful that differs from plays that had success with goals $5000 or less.